Mfern10/Terminal_app_hangman/README.md

 A win condition is when all the letters in the word have been displayed.
 All the underscores have been replaced with the correct letters.
 Upon a win the Game will show a **WINNER** message.

 ### Feature 4: Main Menu
 This Feature was added later in my process to add more User experience.
 The Menu displays a Title and a choice whether to play or exit.
 The feature handles for input errors so only 2 conditions can be input play or exit.

 The menu is Displayed in 3 instances.
 At the start of opening the application, If the player wins the screen will clear and return to the main menu and also if a loss occurs.

+This feature makes good use of error handling loops and functions.